ForSerious/PiStuff/AudioGrip/ReadMe.md

 * NUMBEROFCORES.
 Don't include hyperthreaded cores.
 I have 12 cores, I could probably do 16… but 12 seems heavy enough on the CPU.

 About that dMC.py.
 I just did the steps to make it again on another computer, and it generated the exact same file, but with a different python version in the `python_version` variable.
-Originally, I probably used pip to install makepy.
+Originally, I probably used pip to install makepy and pywin32.
 Then I went in to the python scripts folder and ran the `python pywin32_postinstall.py -install` command in there.
 Then I think I did what's described in [this blog](https://blog.httpwatch.com/2019/03/22/how-to-use-python-with-a-com-library-like-httpwatch/) on step 3 on the dMCScripting.dll.

 So, you need to do the two steps to install makepy.
 After that you may need to generate the dMC.py file just to figure out the correct python version variable.
 But if you know an easier way to get that, by all means, do that.